growgraph/GraFlo/docs/examples/example-1.md

 # Example 1: Multiple Tabular Sources

-Suppose you have a table that represent people:
+Suppose we have a table that represent people:

 ```csv
 # people.csv